MicrosoftDocs/well-architected/well-architected/avs/vmware-design-principles.md

 - Organizations are primarily responsible for managing and operating workloads.
 - Microsoft manages the physical and virtual infrastructure of Azure VMware Solution.

-It's strongly recommended that you regularly assess the services and technologies to ensure that your security posture adapts to the evolving threat landscape.
+We strongly recommend that you regularly assess the services and technologies to ensure that your security posture adapts to the evolving threat landscape.
 Establishing a clear understanding of the shared responsibility model when you collaborate with vendors to implement suitable security measures is also essential.

 You can employ several methods to secure your Azure VMware Solution environment:

-- Implement network isolation using segments, virtual LANs, and network security groups for Azure native services.
+- Implement network isolation by using segments, virtual LANs, and network security groups for Azure native services.
 - Manage patches effectively.
 - Conduct environmental audits regularly.
 - Monitor security with a security information and event management (SIEM) solution like Microsoft Sentinel.